-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

-When remarketing campaigns are executed with thoughtfulness and intent, incremental conversions and sales can be fruitful.
+It’s no longer a question of if you should run remarketing campaigns; it’s how you should run remarketing campaigns.

-It is a chance to re-engage your target audience and get a second chance at their attention.
+With more devices in households than ever, remarketing is imperative to recapture and engage your audience for a second (or third or fourth) chance at their attention.

-To launch an effective Google Ads remarketing campaign, the success comes within the setup.
+To launch an effective Google Ads remarketing campaign, it’s crucial you master the setup.

+This guide will help you cover not only the basics of setting up a remarketing campaign but also advanced tips and tricks to get the most out of your marketing dollars.

 1. Ensure Proper Tagging Is In Place

-In order for a remarketing to serve impressions, it is vital that the proper tracking is on a website.
+For remarketing to serve impressions, it is vital that the proper tracking is on a website.

 Most websites will use either Google Analytics or Google Ads tracking, I recommend having both sources as options.